Cost Comparison: Buying A Turnkey Apartment VS Renovating A Fixer Upper In Manhattan

 [#Evaluating]Evaluating Your Budget and Lifestyle Preferences[#Evaluating]

-While there may be more value in renovating a fixer upper apartment in NYC than buying a turnkey option, the decision ultimately comes down to personal budget constraints and lifestyle preferences.
+While there may be more value in renovating a fixer upper apartment in Manhattan than buying a turnkey option, the decision ultimately comes down to personal budget constraints and lifestyle preferences.
 If you’re on the fence, consider the following questions before closing any deal.

 Are You On The Clock?